top of page

 • Unauthorised change of use to a single dwelling (barn conversions to homes, etc.)

 All unauthorised development in England is now subject to the uniform ten-year time limit.
-This means property owners must wait longer to achieve immunity for certain types of building works unless they already secured a Certificate of Lawfulness under the previous rules.
+This means property owners must wait longer to achieve immunity for certain types of building works unless they have already secured a Certificate of Lawfulness under the previous rules.

 Why the 10-Year Rule Matters to Property Owners

-This planning provision has significant implications for property ownership:
+This planning provision significantly impacts property ownership:

-• Mortgage approval: Lenders typically require confirmation that all significant works have lawful status before approving financing.
+• Mortgage Approval: Lenders typically require confirmation that all significant works have lawful status before approving financing.

-• Insurance coverage: Unauthorised alterations may affect your insurance validity or premiums.
+• Insurance Coverage: Unauthorised alterations may affect your insurance validity or premiums.

-• Future development: Regularising historical works now prevents complications if you later wish to extend, renovate, or redevelop the property.
+• Future Development: Regularising historical works now prevents complications if you later wish to extend, renovate, or redevelop the property.

 Formalising Your Position: Applying for a Certificate

 Simply waiting for ten years is not enough to secure legal protection.
-To formalise the immunity status, you must apply for a Certificate of Lawfulness of Existing Use or Development (CLEUD) through your local planning authority.
+To formalize the immunity status, you must apply for a Certificate of Lawfulness of Existing Use or Development (CLEUD) through your local planning authority.

 This certificate provides legal proof that the development is now lawful due to the passage of time and can no longer be subject to enforcement action.
 It often becomes essential documentation when selling or remortgaging properties affected by the change.